Back

 • Multiple Order Types: Includes limit, stop-limit, Fill-or-Kill (FOK), and Maker-or-Cancel (MOC).

-• Lower Fees: Trading here utilizes a maker-taker model, which can save users up to 80% compared to the standard interface.
+• Lower Fees: Trading on ActiveTrader follows a maker-taker model, which may result in lower transaction costs (up to 80%) than the standard interface.

 Gemini Credit Card

-The Gemini Credit Card, issued by WebBank, remains a popular tool for passive accumulation.
-In 2026, the reward structure is tailored toward daily utility:
+The Gemini Credit Card, issued by WebBank, remains part of the platform’s consumer product lineup.
+In 2026, the reward structure is aligned with everyday spending categories:

 • 3% back on Dining.